IanCaio/Blog/_posts/2018-01-15-making-comment-sections-with-staticman.markdown

 Even when choosing a third-party commenting system there are some advantadges and disvantadges about each one you'll have to pounder before choosing.
-But generally speaking, as tempting as it was to use a commenting system without worrying too much about any coding myself, except what I'd need to embbed it, I had a few reasons that made me reconsider it:
+But generally speaking, as tempting as it was to use a commenting system without worrying too much about any coding myself (except what I'd need to embbed it), I had a few reasons that made me reconsider it:

 ### Using third-party code makes your website only as secure as the third-party website